jonatw/apple-store-scrape/README.md

 ```bash
 npm run scrape
 ```
-This command executes both iPhone and iPad scrapers and converts the data to JSON format.
+This command executes both iPhone and iPad scrapers, fetches the latest exchange rate, and converts the data to JSON format.

 2. Start the development server:
 ```bash